Paradoxidus/ai2-project/README.md

  ## TL;DR
 - **Task:** Brain tumor instance segmentation in MRI (multi-class: glioma/meningioma/pituitary)
-- **Model:** YOLO-based (Ultralytics)
+- **Model:** YOLOv12-based (Ultralytics)
 - **Overall:** AP@0.5 = 0.846, AP@0.5:0.95 ≈ 0.54
 - **Demo:** Streamlit app included
 - **Paper:** DOI: 10.1109/ICISS67859.2026.11453982

 ## 💡 About
  📌 This is a deep learning project consisting of three members whose primary focus is to classify benign brain tumors using a multi-classification computer vision (CV) approach through instance segmentation.
 The scope focuses on three classes: meningioma, glioma, and pituitary tumors from the Kaggle dataset: https://www.kaggle.com/datasets/indk214/brain-tumor-dataset-segmentation-and-classification/data.
 First, the goal of this project is to contribute artificial intelligence tasks in medical fields such as brain tumor instance segmentation.
-Second, it is also to benchmark newer models such as the YOLOv12, a powerful computer vision model that uses attention-based modules such as FlashAttention and area attention against complex visual environments.
+Second, it is also to benchmark these using computer vision models, such as the YOLOv12, a powerful computer vision model, which the project uses, that uses attention-based modules such as FlashAttention and area attention against complex visual environments.

  ## 👥 Contributors